Pacific Disabilities Center

 There is little to no risk to you.
 You might feel stress thinking about your past experiences.
 You might feel uncomfortable sharing personal information or writing down responses.
 If you feel discomfort from the study and would like to talk, please contact us at the Pacific Disabilities Center at (808) 692-1372.
 You don't have to answer any question you don’t want to, and you can decide to stop answering questions at any time.

 Confidentiality and Privacy: Your participation and responses are kept strictly confidential to the extent allowed by law.
 All information is kept in a secure location.
 Only project staff members have access to the data, although legally authorized agencies, including the University of Hawai‘i Human Studies Program, have the right to review research records.

 All written or published reports do not give any information that will identify you in any way.
-Reports and the information will be given to Hawai‘i State Department of Health, Developmental Disabilities Division, Community Resources Branch to assist in planning for persons with neurotrauma injuries.
+Reports and the information will be given to State of Hawai‘i, Department of Health, Developmental Disabilities Division, Community Resources Branch to assist in planning for persons with neurotrauma injuries.